 I am learning that this quiet, simple time of our life is very sweet.
 We are both working, healthy, have very little expenses, zero debt, and pretty low-maintenance lifestyles.
 I know this won’t always be the case, so I’m thankful for the chance to save as much as we can.

-Our rent, water, trash, and any home improvement items like a new vase or decorations for the home.
+Our rent, water, trash, and any home improvement items like a new vase or decorations for the home and also Understanding Spray Foam Insulation.
 I think I should reorganize that last category to shopping since it is home improvement, but certainly not necessary “home” items

 Charity & Gifts: 13%